 For those looking for additional information, OSHA has an extensive website devoted to the respirable crystalline silica rule that includes background, fact sheets, frequently asked questions and other resources.
 The NPCA Safety, Health and Environmental Committee has also created a silica exposure bi-monthly safety program.

-The exposure control manual is available on the NPCA Shop as a free download to NPCA and PCI member companies.
-Nonmember companies can purchase the manual by contacting NPCA.
+The exposure control manual is available on the NPCA Shop and is free for NPCA and PCI member companies.